lighthouse-no/cf-buildpack-rust/README.md

   - https://github.com/lighthouse-no/cf-buildpack-rust
 ```

-CVloud Foundry starts this application based on the coontents of a `Procfile`.
+Cloud Foundry starts this application based on the contents of a `Procfile`.

-In the top level of your repo, create a `Procfile` that contains the line:
+In the top level directory of your repo, create a `Procfile` that contains the line:

 ```Procfile
 web: ./target/release/my-cool-rust-project